 • Rienzi's gardens are open for self-guided visits Monday–Sunday from 10 a.m. to 4:30 p.m.
 Admission to the gardens is free.

-With advance notice, Rienzi offers tours in French, German, Italian, Polish, Portuguese, Russian, and Spanish.
+• With advance notice, Rienzi offers docent-led tours in Spanish, French, German, Italian, Polish, Portuguese, and Russian.

 Group tours of Rienzi are intimate experiences in which visitors enjoy the hospitality of a Houston home and the glamour of 18th- and 19th-century Europe.
 Group tours are available Wednesday–Saturday at 10 a.m., 11 a.m., 1:30 p.m., 2:30 p.m., and 3:30 p.m. for groups of 10 or more.
 Discount pricing applies.

 For pricing and other information, e-mail Rienzi@mfah.org or call 713.639.7800.